-Cape Moreton Lighthouse
+9. Visit the Cape Moreton Lighthouse

 On a rocky promontory near North Point sits the 23 metre high Cape Moreton Lighthouse, the first lighthouse built in Queensland and lit for the first time in 1857, built by tradesmen and convicts.

-Inside the old caretakers cottage, there’s an excellent museum that highlights the history of the lighthouse and Moreton Island, and the views from the lighthouse down along the rugged east coast of Moreton Island are spectacular – we saw a whale breaching in the distance!!
+Inside the old caretaker’s cottage, there’s an excellent museum that highlights the history of the lighthouse and Moreton Island, and the views from the lighthouse down along the rugged east coast of Moreton Island are spectacular – we saw a whale breaching in the distance!!

 From Cape Moreton Lighthouse, we took on the open east coast shoreline.
 The tide was coming in which made for some fun maneuvering as we made zig-zag tracks in the sand.

-If it was me driving with just Caz and the kids in our vehicle I’d have been a little concerned at the tide and being isolated, but no problem for someone as experienced as Greg and his truck, which I’m sure could pretty much go anywhere.
+If it was me driving with just Caz and the kids in our vehicle, I’d have been a little concerned at the tide and being isolated, but no problem for someone as experienced as Greg and his truck, which I’m sure could pretty much go anywhere.

-The water temperature was a little chilly for us to jump in, and being there late in the day the sun wasn’t in the best location for photos, and I’m guessing sunrise would be an optimal time for nice light to be shining on the lake.
+The water temperature was a little chilly for us to jump in, and being there late in the day the sun wasn’t in the best location for photos, and I’m guessing sunrise would be an optimal time for a nice light to be shining on the lake.

-Apparently this lake is also great for wild flowers and bird watching.
+Apparently, this lake is also great for wildflowers and birdwatching.

-Sunset drinks, Moreton Island style!
+11. Enjoy Sunset drinks, Moreton Island style!

 What better way to end an adventurous day exploring an island than with champagne and canapés on the beach watching the sun go down over the wreck.

 I’ll drink to that, cheers!

 Once the sun had dipped below the horizon it was time for one of the most interesting kayaking experiences we’ve had.

 It was eerily awesome as we explored the shipwreck in silence.

-Bait fish jumped into our kayak attracted by the lights, giving Kalyra a thrill, and we must come back to Moreton and do this activity again at a different time of the year.
+Baitfish jumped into our kayak attracted by the lights, giving Kalyra a thrill, and we must come back to Moreton and do this activity again at a different time of the year.
 Not to be missed and unique to Sunset Safaris.

 Besides Castaways or camping with your own equipment, the main accommodation option on the island is Tangalooma Island Resort.

 We dined at the Beach Café which has uninterrupted water views and your typical island cafe menu.

-Marine Discovery Cruise
+14. Take A Marine Discovery Cruise

-It was a relaxing activity compared to day one of our trip with lovely views back over the island from the water and, we got lucky, spotting several dugong, a few turtles, eagles and enjoyed another close-up view of the shipwreck.
+It was a relaxing activity compared to day one of our trip with lovely views back over the island from the water and, we got lucky, spotting several dugongs, a few turtles, eagles and enjoyed another close-up view of the shipwreck.

-As part of the Desert Safari Tour we grabbed ourselves a board, popped on some goggles and went sandboarding down the dune at speeds up to 40km/hr.
+As part of the Desert Safari Tour, you can grab a sand board, pop on some goggles, and go sandboarding down the dune at speeds up to 40km/hr.

 It was a ton of fun, besides the workout walking up the soft sand dune – but hey we needed the exercise – and we got sand in places you can only imagine!
 Do yourself a favour and go inland for some fun!

-Dolphin Feeding time at Tangalooma Resort
+16. Enjoy Dolphin Feeding time at Tangalooma Resort

 Before dinner and meeting the dolphins, the kids had a play on the beach as we took in another pretty Moreton Island sunset.